Annexes to the consolidated financial statements

 The conversion of positions in foreign currencies is carried out according to the closing rate method.
 The effects from foreign currency adjustments are recorded in the period result.

 Receivables are stated at the nominal value less value adjustments necessary for economic reasons.

-In particular, articles sold in souvenir shops and inventories of restaurants are included in this item.
+In particular, articles sold in souvenir shops are included in this item.
 The valuation is carried out at acquisition cost or - if this is lower - at the realisable disposal value.
 Any discounts are recorded as a reduction in acquisition costs.
 Consumables and operating materials are reported as «deferred accruals» in the sense of prepaid expenses.